yakovsushenok/Java-Projects/README.md

 Programming module taken at University of Warwick (MA117 - Programming for scientists) 2019-20.

-The projects focus mathematical programming.
+The projects focus on mathematical programming.